kanety/ii_policy/README.md

 #### Policy chain

-You can chain shared policies into specific policy:
+You can chain shared policies to base policy by including `IIPolicy::Chain` as follows:

 ```ruby
 # shared policy